rhdhorchestrator/orchestrator-go-operator/docs/main/README.md

    During the installation process, the Orchestrator Operator creates and monitors the lifecycle of the sub-components
    operators: RHDH operator, OpenShift Serverless operator and OpenShift Serverless Logic operator.
 Furthermore, it creates the necessary CRs and resources needed for orchestrator to function properly.
+   Please refer to the [troubleshooting-section](#troubleshooting) for known issues with the operator resources.

 1. Apply the Orchestrator custom resource (CR) on the cluster to create an instance of RHDH and resources of OpenShift